Read part II here: Teaching Reactive Dogs A New Habit, Part II: “Look At That!”

 None of this means that your dog is a bad dog.
 She just needs to learn a different behavior to perform when one of these events happens.
 We can change her behavior by changing our own behavior when we confront the things that make her crazy!
 The “Open Bar” technique will help you (1) desensitize your dog to whatever upsets her, and (2) counter-condition her response of barking and lunging.
 You can actually teach your dog to be calm and check with you when the things happen that used to turn her into a raving maniac.
 Start with Pavlovian Conditioning, a.k.a.
 Classical Conditioning to turn this freight train around.

 How “Open Bar” works:

-The idea behind “Open Bar” is that when your dog sees a dog, bicycle or skateboard nearby, whatever tends to cause barking and lunging, he gets lots of treats — and he gets them before he reacts, but while the stimulus is occurring.
+The idea behind “Open Bar” is that when your dog sees a dog, bicycle or person nearby, whatever tends to cause barking and lunging, he gets lots of treats — and he gets them before he reacts, but while the stimulus is occurring.
 In other words, when the cue to over-react is present, the treat bar is open.
 Once the cue to react is gone, the bar closes.
 Everything else should remain the same so your dog gets the message that the presence of his “nemesis” now causes treats to happen.
 His “nemesis” will become a signal to check with you, salivate, and anticipate treats and fun!

 Your dog will learn to notice the cue to over-react, but it will come to mean it’s time to look to you for good things and guidance, remaining calm.
 This behavior will replace the previous behavior of barking and lunging.